 Dr Laurence Humphrey is an early career scientist, with 7 years academic and industrial research experience in microbial genetics, synthetic biology and metabolic engineering.
 He most recently worked at ReBio Technologies, where he was involved in engineering microorganisms that transform renewable feedstocks or industrial by-products into high value biofuels and biochemicals.

-The CBMNet Membrane Transporters for Industrial Biotechnology and Bioenergy event took place March 20th – 22nd 2016 in Liverpool.
+The CBMNet Membrane Transporters for Industrial Biotechnology and Bioenergy event took place in Liverpool, 20th – 22nd March, 2016.
 It consisted of a 1.5 day session with talks from academia and industry, as part of the Microbiology Society’s Annual Conference, followed by a half day workshop aimed at developing new collaborations between delegates to go on and apply for funding opportunities.

 Dr Humphrey unfortunately was made redundant just before the event.
 Therefore, he saw this event not only as a chance to update his scientific knowledge of the role transporters play in IBBE, but also to network with key academics and industrialists working in the field.

-‘’Before attending this meeting I think it’s fair to say that myself and my colleagues at ReBio less often considered membrane transporters when attempting biosynthesis of novel compounds, focussing more on carbon flux and metabolic pathways.
+“Before attending this meeting I think it’s fair to say that myself and my colleagues at ReBio less often considered membrane transporters when attempting biosynthesis of novel compounds, focusing more on carbon flux and metabolic pathways.
 Attending this meeting alerted me to the processes used by other companies in similar positions, as well academic developments.

 If I were still in an industry position I would’ve no doubt left the meeting with an increased focus on the importance of engineering membrane transporters and would also be keen to reach out to academics for potential collaboration.
 If I continue my career in industry I think this is something that will remain true”